-- 16.1.
-The Trust will act in accordance with the GDPR by adopting a privacy by design approach and implementing technical and organisational measures which demonstrate how the Trust has considered and integrated data protection into processing activities. - 16.2.
-Data protection impact assessments (DPIAs) will be used to identify the most effective method of complying with the Trust's data protection obligations and meeting individuals' expectations of privacy. - 16.3.
-DPIAs will allow the Trust to identify and resolve problems at an early stage, thus reducing associated costs and preventing damage from being caused to the Trust's reputation which might otherwise occur. - 16.4.
-A DPIA will be carried out when using new technologies or when the processing is likely to result in a high risk to the rights and freedoms of individuals. - 16.5.
-A DPIA will be used for more than one project, where necessary.

-- 16.6.
-High risk processing includes, but is not limited to, the following: - Systematic and extensive processing activities, such as profiling - Large scale processing of special categories of data or personal data which is in relation to criminal convictions or offences - The use of CCTV. - 16.7.
-The Trust will ensure that all DPIAs include the following information: - A description of the processing operations and the purposes - An assessment of the necessity and proportionality of the processing in relation to the purpose - An outline of the risks to individuals - The measures implemented in order to address risk - 16.8.
+- 18.1.
+DPIAs will be used in certain circumstances to identify the most effective method of complying with the Trust's data protection obligations and meeting individuals' expectations of privacy. - 18.2.
+DPIAs will allow the Trust to identify and resolve problems at an early stage, thus reducing associated costs and preventing damage from being caused to the Trust's reputation which might otherwise occur. - 18.3.
+A DPIA will be carried out when using new technologies or when the processing is likely to result in a high risk to the rights and freedoms of individuals. - 18.4.
+A DPIA will be used for more than one project, where necessary. - 18.5.
+High risk processing includes, but is not limited to, the following: - Systematic and extensive processing activities, such as profiling - Large scale processing of special categories of data or personal data which is in relation to criminal convictions or offences - The use of CCTV. - 18.6.
+The Trust will ensure that all DPIAs include the following information: - A description of the processing operations and the purposes - An assessment of the necessity and proportionality of the processing in relation to the purpose - An outline of the risks to individuals - The measures implemented in order to address risk - 18.7.
 Where a DPIA indicates high risk data processing, the Trust will consult the Information Commissioner's Office (ICO) to seek its opinion as to whether the processing operation complies with the GDPR.

-17. Data breaches
+19. Data breaches